 View course catalog

-Research (3 credits)
+FCA 4: Research and Evaluation (3 credits)

-Supervised Clinical Practice (12 credits)
+Foundational Clinical Practice (12 credits)

 The School-Based Marriage and Family Therapy program will prepare candidates to use their knowledge and training as marriage and family therapists to work within the public school systems in fulfillment of the certification requirements of the State Board of Education. certification.